Conflicting Instructions Weaken AI Output

 “Warm conversational tone, return strict JSON” — JSON has no room for warmth.
 The model picks one, usually format.
 You get bland JSON with awkward string padding.

-How to spot it: format constraint is structural (JSON, table, schema) and style is voice (warm, friendly, persuasive).
+How to spot it: the format constraint is structural (JSON, table, schema) and the style constraint is voice (warm, friendly, persuasive).

 3. Reasoning vs brevity

-“Show your reasoning step by step” + “answer in one sentence” — these are mathematically opposite.
-The model usually picks brevity and hides reasoning.
+“Show your reasoning step by step” plus “answer in one sentence” are mathematically opposite.
+The model usually picks brevity and hides the reasoning.

-How to spot it: both length cap and chain-of-thought request in the same prompt.
+How to spot it: both a length cap and a chain-of-thought request live in the same prompt.

 4. Conflicting tone targets

-“Formal but playful”, “expert but accessible”, “authoritative but humble” — these were always tensions, not pairs.
-The model averages to “corporate”.
+“Formal but playful,” “expert but accessible,” “authoritative but humble” — these are tensions, not pairs.
+The model averages to “corporate.”

-Your prompt says “be casual” but a system prompt says “use formal English”.
-The model obeys the system prompt and ignores the in-message rule, but you cannot see why.
+Your user message says “be casual” but a system prompt (or a Custom Instructions / project setting) says “use formal English.”
+The model obeys the higher-ranked source and ignores your in-message rule, and you cannot see why from the message alone.

 Before you change anything

-- Print your full prompt including any system prompt or project instructions.
+• Print your full prompt, including any system prompt, developer message, or project/Custom Instructions.

 Information to collect

-- All constraints from system prompt + project + user message.
+• All constraints from system prompt, developer message, project settings, and user message.

 Shortest path to fix